sp21-E222/cpu-example/README.md

 Look in os_pack there are two files.
 Looks at them.
 Redfine the operationid in the yaml file to point to the cpu_2020.py file.
 I have already created the def for the OS portion so the lab activity will be easy.

+Once the service is started and running you go here to test it out: [](localhost:8080/engr-222/cpu)

 # what you need to do for the lab activity

 create a new endpoint that tells the user what OS they are running by defining a path and operationid in the yaml file.